-- The eUE MUST have its own MAC address, different from the MAC address of the eCM. - The eUE MUST have its own IP address, different from the IP address(es) of the eCM. - The eUE MUST be able to operate in environments where the eUE IP address may either be in the same, or in a different IP subnet, as the eCM. - The eUE MUST reject DHCP offers (i.e., DHCPv6 ADVERTISE messages) with link-local IPv6 addresses when it is being provisioned in IPv6 mode. - The eUE configuration file MUST be different from the eCM configuration file. - The eUE MUST support all the interfaces, and associated requirements specified in Section 6.1 of this document. - The eUE MUST support all three provisioning flows: Basic, Hybrid and Secure, as specified in this document, based on [PKT-PROV1.5]. - The eUE MUST support the configuration file format specified in this document and the data element definitions specified in [PKT-EUE-DATA]. - The eUE MUST support the management requirements specified in this document. - The eUE MUST comply with all the eMTA non-data requirements specified in [PKT-PROV1.5] unless enhanced or modified in this document. - The eUE MUST NOT use its link-local address except for protocols that explicitly require the use of the link-local address such as DHCP. - In all other cases, where there is no explicit requirement for the use of a link-local address, the eUE MUST use its global IPv6 address.
+- The eUE MUST have its own MAC address, different from the MAC address of the eCM. - The eUE MUST have its own IP address(es), different from the IP address(es) of the eCM. - The eUE MUST have Dual-Stack Support (DSS). - The eUE MUST implement Single-Stack Mode (SSM). - The eUE MUST implement Dual-Stack Mode (DSM). - When in SSM, the eUE MUST have a single IP address. - When in DSM, the eUE MUST have two IP addresses: one IPv4 address and one IPv6 address (both for the same MAC address of the eUE). - The eUE MUST be able to operate in environments where the eUE IP address may either be in the same, or in a different IP subnet(s), as the eCM. - The eUE MUST reject DHCP offers (i.e., DHCPv6 ADVERTISE messages) with link-local IPv6 addresses when it is being provisioned in IPv6 mode. - The eUE configuration file MUST be different from the eCM configuration file. - The eUE MUST support all the interfaces, and associated requirements specified in Section 6.1 of this document. - The eUE MUST support all three provisioning flows: Basic, Hybrid and Secure, as specified in this document, based on [PKT-PROV1.5]. - The eUE MUST support the configuration file format specified in this document and the data element definitions specified in [PKT-EUE-DATA]. - The eUE MUST support the management requirements specified in this document. - The eUE MUST comply with all the eMTA non-data requirements specified in [PKT-PROV1.5] unless enhanced or modified in this document. - The eUE MUST NOT use its link-local address except for protocols that explicitly require the use of the link-local address such as DHCP. - In all other cases, where there is no explicit requirement for the use of a link-local address, the eUE MUST use its global IPv6 address.
 For example, the global IPv6 address is to be used for communication using protocols such as DNS, Kerberos, SNMP, TFTP, HTTP, and TLS.